ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 ## The future of Kubernetes

-I believe that Kubernetes will become easier to work within the future.
+I believe that Kubernetes will become simpler in the future.
 The managed Kubernetes services being offered by cloud providers have already made a big impact on the developer community.
 With tools like Knative, I could see cloud providers move to a more serverless approach with Kubernetes.
 There are plenty of tools in the ecosystem that is trying to simplify the Kubernetes user-experience to make it accessible to everyone.

 ## Conclusion